leo-pfeiffer/epi-sim-data/README.md

 # msc-thesis-data
 Data repository for my MSc thesis.
-Data used as input for the EpiSim web application.

 ### 📁 simulations
 Contains results of epidemic simulations.
+-> used as input for the EpiSim web application

 ### 📁 network-data
 Contains input data to create the mobility network.